 Because isn’t it true that there is a New Year upon us and we cannot know what it will bring if we do not stand in front of a magic mirror and study who we are and who we are becoming?
 Am I the same woman I was when I wrote this long, long list of things that make me happy?
 Does this list of one hundred tiny pleasures still float my silly boat?
 Does having a new grown-up hairdo mean that I have to grow up the rest of me?
 Is it time to grow up?
 Or to get botox and resolve to stick at forty one for the rest of my life?

 I am dwelling on tomorrow.
-Writing lists in my 2014 Leonie Dawson Workbooks.
+Writing lists.
 Wishing all that Neil Gaiman wished for all of us, for myself, and of course for you.